Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 \section{Numerical examples}

-We illustrate the theory with simple numerical experiments in MATLAB R2020a\footnote{Our code can be found at \url{https://github.com/dauzickaite/mpNystrom}}.
+We illustrate the theory developed in the previous sections with simple numerical experiments in MATLAB R2021a\footnote{Our code can be found at \url{https://github.com/dauzickaite/mpNystrom}}.
 The Nystr\"{o}m approximation is constructed setting $u_p$ to double, single, and half precision.
-Single and half precisions are simulated using the \textit{chop} function \cite{HighamChop}.
+Half precision is simulated using the \textit{chop} function \cite{HighamChop}.
 The working precision $u$ is set to double.
-An `exact' Nystr\"{o}m approximation is computed using the Advanpix Multiprecision Computing Toolbox \cite{advanpix} at 64 decimal digits precision for all computations in Algorithm~\ref{alg:nystrom_reg_id}.
+An `exact' Nystr\"{o}m approximation is computed using the Advanpix Multiprecision Computing Toolbox \cite{advanpix} using 64 decimal digits precision for all computations in Algorithm~\ref{alg:nystrom_reg_id}.
 The same extended precision is used to compute the total approximation error and $\E$, condition numbers, and all the bounds.
-Each experiment is performed ten times for every set of parameters: we generate $G$ in Algorithm~\ref{alg:nystrom_reg_id} using MATLAB's \textit{randn} function with random seed set to values $\{1,2,\dots,10\}$, and report the means.
+Each experiment is performed with ten initializations of the sketching matrix $\Omega$ and we report the means.
 There is no oversampling.

+The sketching matrix $\Omega$ is obtained by generating an $n \times k$ matrix $G$ with Gaussian entries, computing its economical size QR decomposition $G=QR$ in double precision and setting $\Omega = Q$.
+We note that just setting $\Omega = G$ sometimes results in overflow when $u_p$ is set to half.
+The shift $\nu$ is set to be $2 u_p \Vert Y \Vert_F$ as proposed in \cite{Tropp2017fixed}.

 We explore the approximation problem without preconditioning and consider synthetic and application problems in Section~\ref{section:lowrank_approx}.
 The approximations of $A$ are used to construct the LMP and the preconditioned shifted systems are solved via PCG in Section~\ref{section:precond_numerics}.
-Experiments for a kernel ridge regression problem, and using quarter precision are presented in Sections~\ref{section:krr} and \ref{section:quarter}, respectively.
+Experiments for a kernel ridge regression problem are presented in Section~\ref{section:krr}.